 Inside the exhibit hall, we’re literally next door neighbors with our friends from Digital Pour (1636) and just a flight glass away from Grandstand Glassware & Apparel (1837).
 We can all enjoy two beer stations (red) on each side of our booth and being able to stop by all sorts of other friends in the exhibit hall this April.
 BREWD (1023) will be in the house, along with other friends like Track Track Malting (654) and Draft Magazine (424)!

-Along with a chance to experience your first smart beer flight, there are rumors of fun giveaways at Booth 1640, a place to relax while enjoying your beer samples and even some collector’s swag for the first breweries and restaurants who secure their own fleet of electronic beer flight paddles.
+Along with your first smart beer flight experience, we’ll be giving away fun swag at Booth 1640.
+We’ll have our new customer coasters on hand with a new collection of shirts and a few more surprises for the first breweries and restaurants who secure their own fleet of electronic beer flight paddles.

 Cheers to this exciting announcement for our company, the monumental opportunity and all the people who make craft beer so much fun!

 Traveling to Fargo in January may not seem like a natural destination to bring FliteBrite, especially as we prepare for our nationwide release, but Fargo has the largest 1 Million Cups event in the country and they’re friendly community is full of innovative entrepreneurial energy.

 While our team stayed back to continue polishing our new matte black paddles, our fearless leader flew north to present FliteBrite in front of a full theater of inspired entrepreneurs at 1 Million Cups Fargo.
 Since we had so much fun sharing our full team’s pitch at 1 Million Cups Des Moines, we thought it may be fun to showcase this lone wolf pitch as well.